UBC-MDS/pypuck/README.md

 ### Python Ecosystem
-There are varieties of nhl themed packages created for different purposes.
+There are a variety of nhl themed packages created for different purposes.
 Some of the packages that have similar functionality include [Hockey-scraper](https://github.com/HarryShomer/Hockey-Scraper), [nhlscrapi](https://pythonhosted.org/nhlscrapi/) and [nhl-score-api](https://github.com/peruukki/nhl-score-api).
 Our function provides functionality in a simple package and serves as a learning tool for package building.

 ### Dependencies